mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 3. Click **Transport** to deploy the package to the SAP environment.
 This will replace any current app deployed to this environment.
 If the app is already running, you will be asked to stop it so that your new app can be deployed.

 When the app has been transported you will be on the page **Configure the Application**.
-This has the same options as the **Deploy** pages which are described in section [5.2 Configure the Application](#ConfigureTheApplication).
+This has the same options as the **Deploy** pages which are described in section 5.2, [Configure the Application](#ConfigureTheApplication).

-## 7 Environment Details<a name='EnvironmentDetails'></a>
+## 7 Environment Details{#EnvironmentDetails}

-The environment details page contains two tabs: General and Model Options.
+The environment details page contains three tabs: General, Model Options, and Services.
 Open the environment details by clicking **Details** on an environment on the Environments page of the Development Portal.
 You will also be taken to this page when you successfully deploy or transport your app.

 ![](attachments/sap-cloud-platform/environment-details.png)